-The California Dream – doing better than your parents – is increasingly out of reach for millions of working people.
-As our state and nation rebuild our economy, we have a chance – and an imperative – to do so in ways that honor, protect, and advance all workers.
+Economic advancement and prosperity is increasingly out of reach for millions of working Californians.
+As our state and nation use unprecedented resources to rebuild our economies, we have a chance — and an imperative — to do so in ways that honor, protect, and advance all workers.

-California’s future is tied to the success of the millions of workers who live on low incomes, often in poverty.
-We invest in leaders and organizations that can address the daunting situation our state faces (before the fallout of COVID-19 and as we work to rebuild after it).
+California’s future is tied to the success of the millions of workers who are paid low wages, often living in poverty.
+We invest in leaders and organizations that can address the daunting situation — and racial inequities — that our state must overcome to truly make California a land of opportunity.

 We pursue impact through a portfolio of initiatives with specific goals, timelines, and grantees that inform our investments.
 Learn about our initiative model.

 Connecting low-income Californians to good jobs with family-sustaining wages and advancement opportunities

 Engaging low-wage workers to secure their wages, rights, and protections